stm/imagefluency/README.md

 img_symmetry(rails, horizontal = FALSE)
 ```

+## Documentation

-See the package [vignette](https://stm.github.io/imagefluency/articles/imagefluency.html) for more details (or type `vignette("imagefluency", package = "imagefluency")` into the R console).
+See the package [vignette](https://stm.github.io/imagefluency/articles/imagefluency.html) for a detailled introduction (or type `vignette("imagefluency", package = "imagefluency")` into the R console) and the [reference page](https://stm.github.io/imagefluency/reference/index.html) for details on each function.

 ## Citation